expo/expo/docs/pages/versions/unversioned/sdk/cellular.md

 ### `Cellular.carrier`

 The name of the user’s home cellular service provider.
 If the device has duel sim card, only the current active sim card on the network will be returned.
+On Android, this value is only available when SIM state is [`SIM_STATE_READY`](https://developer.android.com/reference/android/telephony/TelephonyManager.html#SIM_STATE_READY).
+Otherwise, this returns `null`.

 #### Examples